dagensmat/dagens-job-test/README.md

 Hi applicant!

 This repo contains the starter code for Dagens job test, as well as the task description.
-Please see README.md in `server/` and `client/` folders for how to install dependencies and start the server and client.
+Please see README.md in `server/` and `client/` folders on how to install dependencies and start the server and client.

 - The server has an _in-memory_ "database"-array with 1000 products.
 This is your database, you are _not_ supposed to set up any database service like MongoDB or write to file or persist data in any way.